superseriousbusiness/gotosocial/CONTRIBUTING.md

 Hey!
 Welcome to the CONTRIBUTING.md for GoToSocial :) Thanks for taking a look, that kicks ass.

-This document will expand as the project expands, so for now this is basically a stub.
+This document will expand as the project expands, so for now, this is basically a stub.

 Contributions are welcome at this point, since the API is fairly stable now and the structure is somewhat coherent.